Tens of thousands sing in protest at Breivik trial

 As the sound of singing filled the streets, survivors lined up in the courtroom to take the witness stand and describe their experience of the bombing.

-"I was spitting teeth," said Harald Foesker, who had been at work in the Ministry of Justice when the 950-kilogram fertilizer bomb went off outside his window.
+"I was spitting teeth," said Harald Foesker, who had been at work in the Ministry of Justice when the 950-kilogram fertiliser bomb went off outside his window.

 "I felt at once that this was a terror attack on the government building...
 I called for help but nobody answered."